translate/pootle/docs/features/pootle_fs.rst

 pulled from Pootle.

 These two commands still exist but are now deprecated.
-We will be phasing these out in the long term to make everything use Pootle FS.
+We will be phasing these out in the long term to make everything use Pootle FS, but you can :ref:`replace these commands with Pootle FS equivalents
+<migrate_to_pootle_fs#replacing-update_stores-and-sync_stores>`.

 You can find an outline of how to use Pootle FS on your existing Pootle projects in the :ref:`adding a Pootle FS managed project